kundarapukeerthi/DSA-java/README.md

 # DSA-java
-My data structure and algorithms practice solutions in jaava
+My data structure and algorithms practice solutions in java